fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 This component contains the _Display_ component - which displays the counter's value, 0 - and three _Button_ components.
 The buttons all have event handlers, which are used to change the state of the counter.

 When one of the buttons is clicked, the event handler is executed.
 The event handler changes the state of the _App_ component with the _setCounter_ function.
-**Calling a function which changes the state causes the component to rerender.**
+**Calling a function that changes the state causes the component to rerender.**

 So, if a user clicks the <i>plus</i> button, the button's event handler changes the value of _counter_ to 1, and the _App_ component is rerendered.
 This causes its subcomponents _Display_ and _Button_ to also be re-rendered.